mmalecot/blazar/README.md

 - Minimum of dependencies
 - Convenient API
 - Modernity (thanks to the Vulkan graphics API)
-- Multiplatform support (Windows and Linux)
+- Multi-platform support (Windows and Linux)

 ## Usage